A process by which living organisms use light to convert carbon dioxide (CO2) and water (H2O) into organic compounds, such as sugars (CH2O)n

 The plants use RuBisCO to combine RuBP with CO2 to create this 3-carbon molecule.

-Therefore, a vast portion of water that enters through the roots, exits through the stomata during evapotranspiration.
+As a result, a vast portion of water that enters through the roots exits through the stomata during evapotranspiration.

-This usually requires that C3 plants live in environments in which water is more abundant (e.g. wet temperate & tropical zones)
+This form of metabolism is found in plants that live in environments where water is more abundant (e.g., wet temperate & wet tropical zones)

 Above: Cross-section of a typical C3 dicot leaf

-Most plants have C3 metabolism (e.g. eudicot trees, wheat, rice, barley, etc.)
+Many plants in temperate zones have C3 metabolism (e.g., eudicot trees, wheat, rice, barley, etc.)

 Called "C4" because carbon dioxide is first incorporated into a 4-carbon compound called oxaloacetate (or OAA).

-Plant create and use an enzyme called PEP Carboxylase to uptake CO2
+Plants create and use an enzyme called PEP Carboxylase to take up CO2

-This enzyme allows CO2 to be taken into the plant very quickly, convert to a 4-carbon molecule, and ultimately deliver the CO2 directly to RuBisCO for carbon fixation
+This enzyme allows CO2 to be taken into the plant very quickly, convert to a 4-carbon molecule, and ultimately deliver the CO2 directly to RuBisCO (in bundle sheath cells --> see below) for carbon fixation

 Stomata are open during the day, but close intermittently, to prevent water loss